cylon-v/dandy/README.md

 ## Development

-Before making any contributions please make sure you are agree:

-* 3 lines of code is better than 100 for the same functionality implementation, 0 lines is the best.
-* Keep initial idea as simple as it possible.
-Plugins for additional functionality are more preferable.
-* Do not use comments for obvious code; if your code is not obvious then try to make it obvious - extract method, variable, perform more steps to make it more clear.

 Usual, but always helpful steps:

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.